Staging of lung cancer

 To be safe, small cell lung cancers are usually treated as though they have spread, whether any secondary cancer can be seen or not.

 The cancer is very localised and hasn’t spread to the lymph nodes.
-This stage is divided in two:
+This stage is divided into two:

-The cancer has spread to a distant part of the body such as the liver, bones or the brain.
+The cancer has spread to the opposite lung.
+There is fluid around the lungs (malignant pleural effusion) or heart (malignant pericardial effusion).
+Or the cancer has spread to a distant part of the body such as the liver, bones or the brain.